ArLeyar/go-record-signer/README.md

 - **Graceful shutdown**: Basic cleanup implemented, but lacks comprehensive graceful shutdown
 - **Key management**: For simplicity, private keys are stored encrypted in the database; a more secure approach would use an HSM, vault service, or key management system in production
 - **Worker implementation**: For simplicity, concurrency is achieved by running multiple worker instances.
 An alternative approach could use Go's concurrency features (goroutines) within a single worker process
+- **Database optimization**: The database schema is simple with minimal indexing.
+In production, additional indexes would be needed on frequently queried columns (e.g., record status), and query optimization would be required for handling millions of records efficiently

 ## Original Task